Supporting Teachers • Promoting Learning

 Learning which fully involves and integrates all three treasures might be described as Deep Learning, and contrasts the Shallow Learning which has become too prevalent in music education.

-Being a model for reflection in my own teaching and playing, I have certainly found that remembering the importance of The Three Treasures helps me to:
+As a reflective and diagnostic model in my own teaching, I have found that remembering the importance of The Three Treasures helps me to:

 - structure balance into my own teaching practice,